7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Rue Merciere leading to Strasbourg Cathedral in Strasbourg, France

-While visiting the cathedral is a must do in Strasbourg, it shouldn’t be the only church in the city that you visit.
+While visiting the cathedral is a must do in Strasbourg, it shouldn’t be the only church in the city that you see.

-In total, there are 11 churches in – or on the perimeter of – the Grande Ile.
+There are 11 churches in – or on the perimeter of – Grande Ile.
 Some are Protestant, some are Catholic.
-Not all churches are open to the public, but if the doors were open, we recommend taking a look inside.
+Not all are accessible to the public, but if the doors are open, we recommend taking a look inside.
 Three of these churches made our list of top places to visit in Strasbourg, France.

 14th Century frescoes at St. Pierre le Jeune Protestant Church in Strasbourg, France

-The historic space is lavishly decorated with 14th century frescoes and a 1780 organ that is perched on the unique and ornamental choir screen.
+The historic space is lavishly decorated with 14th century frescoes and a 1780 organ that is perched on an ornamental choir screen.
 The church provides information cards (in multiple languages) to point out the top features, like the 7th century crypt, where bones are on display.

 Mausoleum of the Marshall of Saxony at St Thomas Church in Strasbourg, France

-St. Thomas Church in the Strasbourg Old Town has a significant history as both a Catholic and Lutheran church (which it is now).
-Inside, there two sights to see.
+St. Thomas in the Strasbourg Old Town has a significant history as both a Catholic and Lutheran church.
+Inside, there are two sights to see.
 First, take a look at the organ, which was played by Wolfgang Amadeus Mozart in 1778.
 Next, shift your attention to the mausoleum of Marshall Maurice de Saxe, which was created by Jean-Baptiste Pigalle.

 St. Paul's church spires in Strasbourg, France